 All in all, Galwar Bagh was exhilarating.
 It also made me realise how similar monkeys are to humans – there are the fat, lazy ones that don’t want to move, the energetic ones that never stop moving and the excited ones that spend their time trying to find a lady to move with.
 They’re highly entrancing creatures.

 On the subject of animals running the show, the level of respect given to a cow over here is phenomenal.
-Cows are considered sacred in India, thus, are treated like royalty – I’ve never seen anything like it.
+Cows are considered sacred in India, so are treated like royalty – I’ve never seen anything like it.
 I reckon if you inspected Indian money thoroughly you’d notice a cow proudly grinning in the middle.

 And finally, our time with the camels – if this week has taught us anything, it is that India is basically one gigantic zoo.
 Fortunate timing allowed us to visit the Pushkar fair, which is a yearly event where people trade horses and camels – it was the most extreme car boot sale I have ever seen.
-Once again though, it was another fascinating spectacle.
+Once again, it was another fascinating spectacle.

 We soon got talked into a camel safari, which took us through the fair, along the desert and into a campsite.
 We would then stay there overnight before returning back the following morning.
 Ruby absolutely loved the experience, which is the main thing.
-I didn’t enjoy the ride quite so much though.
+I didn’t enjoy the ride quite so much.

 Don’t get me wrong, the views along the way were wonderful – we saw beautiful mountains and lakes.
 Not to mention, we later had the sensational sight of the evening fireworks coming from the fair.
-With that said, a camel is a frigging ball bashing device.
+With that said, a camel is a frigging ball-bashing device.
 Not only was it torturous to my sensitives, but it was pain that wouldn’t let up.
-This was a five hour journey with few stops!
+This was a five-hour journey with few stops!

 Honestly, riding a camel could be a legitimate punishment for a bloke.
 Instead of sending criminals to prison, I would strongly suggest just putting them on a moving camel for a few hours – I guarantee that they would never reoffend again.